Hellebores Thumb

 Alyssum Magic Circles Mix is a delightful, easy to grow annual.
 It’s a pretty, low grower with a mix of lilac, cream, pink and white flowers.
 Sow seeds directly into garden beds or pots and cover with a fine layer of mix and keep moist.
 Seeds will germinate in 7-14 days.
 The long-lasting blooms have a soft honey scent, and once it’s sown, readily self-seeds, so it will pop up again year after year.
 If you prefer an all-white look, choose Alyssum Carpet of Snow.

-To promote lots of growth and encourage plenty of flowers, liquid feed flowering annuals like alyssum and marigolds, as well as pansies, violas, poppies and spring flowering bulbs such as hyacinths and tulips with Yates Thrive Natural Fish & Seaweed+ Plant Food Concentrate.
+To promote lots of growth and encourage plenty of flowers, liquid-feed your flowering annuals, like alyssum, marigolds, pansies, violas and poppies with Yates Thrive Natural Fish & Seaweed+ Plant Food Concentrate.
+It's also perfect for feeding spring-flowering bulbs like hyacinths and tulips.

-Also feed bulbs such as Erlicheer jonquils, snow drops and early daffodils which have already flowered.
-They’ll absorb nutrients through the foliage, storing food for next seasons flowering.
+Also feed bulbs like jonquils, snowdrops and early daffodils that have already flowered.
+They’ll absorb nutrients through their foliage and store the food for next seasons flowering.
 Leave bulb foliage to die down naturally.

 Show Your Love With Compost

-Enrich the soil under magnolias, camellias, rhododendrons and azaleas by spreading a 50mm layer of compost (homemade or quality bagged compost) as mulch.
+Enrich the soil under magnolias, camellias, rhododendrons and azaleas by spreading a 50mm layer of compost as mulch.
 The organic matter in compost protects the surface roots of your flowering trees and shrubs, improves soil structure and encourages worms and beneficial organisms.
-In addition, sprinkle over Yates Dynamic Lifter Organic Plant Food then water it all in well.
+In addition, sprinkle some Yates Dynamic Lifter Organic Plant Food then water it all in well.
 Your soil and your plants will love it!

 Related products